 Grundy (1928) states that eostacote has no meaning, and interpreted this word as a misspelling of Preosta Cote, meaning priest's cottage.
 It does, however, seem an unlikely mistake to make: omission of a vowel or consonants from the middle of the word might be explicable, but it is harder to believe that a scribe would accidentally omit the initial consonants of a word.
 If the intention really was to refer to a priest's cottage, this might have been located at the top of Chawn Hill, near to the site of the later Prescot House.
 Until it was demolished in 1965, Prescot House stood at the junction of Chawn Hill and Grange Lane (the A4036).
 The location is named Prescott on Brettel and Davies' 1827 plan of Oldswinford, but it is not named on earlier plans by Bach (1699) or Court and Blackden (1782).
-The distance of Prescott from the Clatterbatch (about 500m) led Grundy (1928) to propose that the supposed Preosta Cote might have existed somewhere on Doctors Hill rather than on Chawn Hill.
+The distance of Prescot from the Clatterbatch (about 500m) led Grundy (1928) to propose that the supposed Preosta Cote might have existed somewhere on Doctors Hill rather than on Chawn Hill.
+Peacock (2014) dismisses Prescot because, he says, "there was no priest [there] at that time and the minster serving Clent Hundred was at Halesowen".

 Another possibility is that the word eostacote is related to Eostre, the Anglo-Saxon goddess of spring, though this derivation seems a little unlikely.
 Alternatively, Eota refers to Jutland, and it is conceivable that a building belonging to a person of Jutish descent represents the (misspelled) origin of eostacote.
 Pritchard (1997+) refers to a more plausible interpretation of eostacote as meaning "East Cottage" (from éast cote or éastan cote).
 This would again represent a misspelling, though of a more likely kind.
-If this interpretation is correct, East Cottage might have been located near the eastern edge of the Oldswinford settlement - south of Chawn Hill, perhaps near Ham Farm (shown on the 6-inch OS map of 1888).
+If this interpretation is correct, East Cottage might have been located near the eastern edge of the Oldswinford settlement: south of Chawn Hill, perhaps near Ham Farm (shown on the 6-inch OS map of 1888).